r8/chef-php-box/README.md

 This cookbook provides an easy way to install Box CLI — tool that simplifies the Phar building process.

-More info about Box itself can be found at http://box-project.org
+More info about Box itself can be found at [Box homepage](http://box-project.org).

 Requirements
 ============